Mikesch-mp/icingaweb2-module-grafana/README.md

-# Grafana Module for IcingaDB Web
+# Grafana Module for Icinga Web 2

 #### Table of Contents